fvangef/mlgsc/README.md

 ```
 $ mlgsc_train -o firmicutes_Spo0A.mod Prot firmicute_Spo0A_prot_train.msa firmicute_genera_fully-labeled.nw
-The following tree OTUs are NOT found in the alignment:
+The following tree taxa are NOT found in the alignment:
 Listeria
 ```

-MLgsc outputs a warning about the OTU name found in the tree but not in the alignment.
-The OTU is simply ignored and this does not prevent MLgsc from building a classifier, but discrepancies between alignment and tree may indicate that the wrong file(s) are being used, hence the warnings.
+MLgsc outputs a warning about the taxon name found in the tree but not in the alignment.
+The taxon is simply ignored and this does not prevent MLgsc from building a classifier, but discrepancies between alignment and tree may indicate that the wrong file(s) are being used, hence the warnings.
 At any rate, any actual _Listeria_ among the queries will be misclassified.
 To